metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 5. `ErrorLogging`
 6. `WarningLogging`

-In addition verify following variables are set to desired user
+In addition verify the following variables are set to desired user

 1. `DefaultUser`
 2. `TestAdmin`